beeva-arturomartinez/beeva-best-practices/frontend/general/javascript/patterns/README.md

 #### Frameworks implementing MV*

 ##### Angular
+For some years Angular was closer to MVC (or rather one of its client-side variants), but now it can be considered a MVVM – the $scope object can be considered the ViewModel that is being decorated by a function that we call a Controller.

 ##### Ember.js
+Based on the model-view-controller (MVC) pattern it allows developers to create scalable single-page web applications by incorporating common idioms and best practices into the framework.

 ##### Backbone.js
 Although the documentation says it is MVC, the community usually refers to it as an MVP framework where the views are html templates, the model are